Website George Washington's Mount Vernon

-- Works with architecture team members on annual inspections of the historic structures, both interior and exterior; assists in the preparation of written plans for their care and contributes to developing a prioritized work plan.
+- Works with members of the architecture team on annual inspections of the historic structures, both interior and exterior; assists in preparing written plans for their care, and contributes to developing a prioritized work plan.

-- Executes administrative tasks as assigned, e.g., gathering contractor estimates, coordinating contractor visits, arranging lodging; tracking and ordering lab and project supplies; providing updates for the monthly department report.
+- Executes administrative tasks as assigned, e.g., gathering contractor estimates, coordinating contractor visits, arranging lodging, tracking and ordering lab and project supplies, and providing updates for the monthly department report.

 - Assists the Director of Preservation (“Director”), Architectural Research Manager, and Preservation Specialists with research and documentation of the construction and preservation history of the estate’s historic structures; produces archival documentation of restoration projects through writing reports and schedules, takes, processes, and annotates digital images, prepares drawings, and adopts new documentation technologies as necessary.